MENU

 • PV220 Series Online – 7 courses (Advanced Level 2)

 Yes.
-You can not take the NABCEP Certification Exams without accredited training, but there are more benefits for your career:
+You can not take the NABCEP Certification Exams without credentialed training:

-• Most employers want to hire applicants who have taken accredited solar training classes.
+• Most employers want to hire applicants who have taken credentialed solar training classes.

 • Most state solar projects or utilities offering a financial incentive require NABCEP certification.